-Alex is a Law Professor working at Keele University in the UK (2004 -), holds an adjunct Chair at Queensland University of Technology (2014 -) and is also a door tenant at Garden Court Barristers Chambers, London (2016 -).
+Alex is a Law Professor working at the University of Warwick in the UK (2020 -).
+She holds an adjunct Chair at Queensland University of Technology (2014 -) and is a door tenant at Garden Court Barristers Chambers, London (2016 -).
 She previously taught at Macquarie University, the University of Sydney, the University of Western Australia, the University of East London and the LSE.
 She is a social and legal theorist, legal historian and gender, sexuality and law scholar and activist.
-She has been writing about transgender/law issues for over twenty years and is the author of over 50 publications on the subject including her monograph, Transgender Jurisprudence: Dysphoric Bodies of Law (Cavendish, 2002).
+She has been writing about transgender/law issues for over twenty five years and is the author of over 60 publications on this subject alone, including her monograph, Transgender Jurisprudence: Dysphoric Bodies of Law (Cavendish, 2002).

 In terms of trans activism and law reform, she regularly provides advice to government departments, members of parliament, law firms, public interest advocacy organisations, and has been cited judicially in Australia, the United States, and by the European Court of Human Rights.
 She also serves on the International Legal Committee of WPATH (the World Professional Association of Transgender Health), a law reform body that makes third party interventions in litigation worldwide, and has sat on Amnesty International's Expert Committee on the Criminalisation of Sexual and Reproductive Conduct.